Marker Logo

 Inscription.

 Location.
-35° 11.948′ N, 118° 32.285′ W. Marker is near Tehachapi, California, in Kern County.
-Marker can be reached from Broome Road, 0.3 miles north of Woodford-Tehachapi Road, on the left when traveling north.
+35° 11.948′ N, 118° 32.285′ W. Marker is near Keene, California, in Kern County.
+It is in the Tehachapi Loop.
+It can be reached from Broome Road half a mile north of Woodford-Tehachapi Road, on the left when traveling north.
 Located within the Tehachapi Loop, on private property.
 Touch for map.
-Marker is in this post office area: Keene CA 93531, United States of America.
+Marker is at or near this postal address: 28554 Broome Rd, Tehachapi CA 93561, United States of America.
 Touch for directions.

 Paid Advertisement